If you think getting your salaried staff to adopt time tracking is pointless, think again…

 - There’s no arguing about who did what and when

 - For non-exempt employees who are entitled to overtime pay, time tracking ensures they have a detailed record of how much overtime pay is due

 1. Time Tracking Helps Identify Inefficiencies (When Staff Can’t)

-While time tracking helps staff become more efficient, it also gives you data that you can analyze for efficiencies and time wasters when your team can’t or don’t want to.
+While time tracking helps staff become more efficient, it also gives you data that you can analyze for efficiencies and time-wasters when your team can’t or doesn’t want to.